miningplanet/but-x/README.md

 #### Reload Explorer Using PM2 (Recommended for Production)

 The explorer can be stopped and restarted in a single cmd when it is running via PM2, which is often necessary after updating the explorer code for example.
-Use one of the following terminal cmds to reload the explorer (be sure to run from within the explorer directory):
+Use one of the following terminal commands to reload the explorer (be sure to run from within the explorer directory):

 **NOTE:** Assuming the explorer has access to 2 or more cpus, this reload will be done in such a way that there will be zero-downtime while the restart is being performed.
 If you only have a single cpu then the explorer will be inaccessible for a few seconds while the restart is being performed.